LibrariesHacked/create-librarydata/README.md

 # Create
-A website providing tools for public library services to create open data for their service.
+A website providing tools for public libraries to create open data for their service.

 ## Getting Started